Vedika002/MesoHacks/README.md

-Authors - Aryan Tyagi, Prakhar
+Authors - Vanshika Srivastava, Vedika Chauhan

 FOR  BACKGROUND  FUNCTIONALITY,  OPEN THIS WEBSITE IN A SEPARATE WINDOW AND DO WHATEVER YOU WANT AFTER HOVERING ON THE MINIMISED BROWSER ICON THROUGH THE TASKBAR